rohan-rodrigues/Recruitment-Text-Automation/README.md

 # Recruitment-Text-Automation
-This script used with Google Sheets sends an automated text message to all the recipients in a CRM database
+This script used with Google Sheets sends an automated text message to all the recipients in a CRM database about upcoming recruitment events.